ash-cache/cs50/Memory/README.md

 * I learned about file pointers and how to use them with stdio functions.

 * I learned not to use `while(!feof)` to check that I haven't reached the end of a file.
-This is because if we're at `EOF` (last byte of the file), `feof` will return false, the loop will execute, and then on the *next* iteration, `feof` will return true.
-As a result, the code executes one more time than intended.
+This is because the EOF indicator is not set until a function attempts to read past the end of the file.
+So if we've already read the last byte, then `while(!feof)` returns false, `fread()` attempts to read and sets EOF, then any code left in the loop will still execute even though this is not intended.
  Instead a better way is to use `while(fread() == nmemb)`. `fread` will return the number of items read and will return a short item count or zero if it reaches `EOF`.
 This way, we're reading and checking for `EOF` check in the same iteration and will not read past `EOF`.

 (edited to add)
 According to [Ruslan Spivak](https://ruslanspivak.com/eofnotchar/), EOF is not a character at the end of the file.
 There is no EOF character at the end of the file.